IfLostart2per5/IfLostart2per5/README.md

 4. HTML and CSS (very basic)
 5. Assembly x64 (I need help working with this)

 okay.
-Well, talking about mathematics, I'm targetting calculus, to target into the deeper physics.
-Currently I'm learning the pre-calculus.
+Well, talking about other topics, I'm learning physics now.
+Maybe there will be some games ...
 Bye!